A commonly question raised by many, “Should I get a double boiler or a heat exchanger?”.

 A double boiler has two boilers on a single machine.
 Each boiler for a function.
-One will be the brew boiler, set at a lower temperature.
-One will be the steam boiler which is at much higher temperature.
+One is the brew boiler, set at a lower temperature.
+The other a steam boiler which is at much higher temperature.

-By keeping them separate, the user will have full control on the brew temperature and is more consistent in the extraction.
+By keeping them separate, the user will have full control over the brew temperature and is more consistent in the extraction.

 This is the heat exchanger.

 The heat exchanger has only one boiler, set at steam temperature.
 It has another smaller “boiler” inside, a heat exchanger rod that passes through.

 When an extraction is done, the pump will push cold and fresh water from the water source and pass it through the heat exchanger.
 By thermodynamics and hydrodynamics, as the water travels through the heat exchanger rod, the water heats up.
 The water should heat to a therearound sweet spot in temperature, perfect for espresso extraction while it exits.

 Since we know that Double Boilers have a dedicated boiler specifically for brewing espressos.
 This means that double boilers should have a stable straight-line temperature profile.
 Meaning, if I set the brew temperature running at 90 degrees.
 The temperature of the water throughout the extraction should maintain at around 90 degrees with little deviation from its set temperature.